Code-Institute-Submissions/glo-lighting-portal/README.md

 <a href="https://gowild.nl/glolighting/tests.html" >Click here to see W3 tests carried out</a>
 The Django framework has it's own built in automated test system, Each test can be found inside the app directories in tests.py.
-In order to run tests, cd your way to the app directory in which your test.py exists.
+In order to run tests,
-Type "python3 tests.py" in the cli and this will run the test.
+Install and activate virtualenv before typing the following command "python3 manage.py accounts" this should run the tests for the accounts app.
-At present there have been no automated written.
+Repeat this for other apps replacing the name of the after "python3 manage.py _______".

 #### Apps included with this project